Small Farm, Big Heart, Growing Goodness!

 Megan Storm is a South Korean-American adoptee and beginning farmer.
 Her first career focused on supporting independent natural winemakers who practiced biodynamic agriculture and low-intervention fermentation methods.
 From 2017-2023, she advanced equity in food systems with the City of Philadelphia and provided capacity building support for community and faith-based food access and urban agriculture programs.
 She is a co-founder and organizer with the Greater Philly Small Growers Collective.

 For centuries, the lands on which we farm today were home to and cared for by the Indigenous peoples of the Susquehannock and Lenapehoking (Lenni-Lenape) Tribes.
+Read our full Land Acknowledgement and Access Statement.

 Our agreements align with Soul Fire Farm's Safer Space.